davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 #### Instructions

-Open your virtual machine, and log in.
-Open up a Terminal window to the shell.
-If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vb).
+Open your VS Code and get connected to your Remote Development environment.
+If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vscode).

+  - Once you're logged in, you can open a terminal from the `Terminal` menu.

 ##### Part I: The Basics